 Why I Love Squarespace

 One of the questions I get asked the most is why I use Squarespace over Wordpress for my website and blog, so I thought I'd share the reason here.
-This isn't a "why Squarespace is better than Wordpress" post, it's just to share why it's the best platform for me (and maybe you.)
+This isn't a "why Squarespace is better than Wordpress" post, it's just to share why it's the best platform for me (and possibly you.)

 Squarespace allows you to create whatever kind of site you need, from a landing page, blog or portfolio to an online shop.
 You can even have all of the above on the same site.

-For a long time, Wordpress was the only option if you wanted a upgraded blog or website, but that's just not the case anymore.
-This year alone, I've helped several blogs and sites move from Wordpress to Squarespace and have yet to hear anyone say they regret the change.
+For a long time, Wordpress was the only option if you wanted an upgraded blog or website, but that's just not the case anymore.
+This year alone, I've helped several blogs and sites move from Wordpress & Blogger to Squarespace and have yet to hear anyone say they regret the change.
 The bottom line is, do what works best for you, not for your friend or another blogger (me included.)
 But, if you're looking to create a website, upgrade your blog, or open an online shop, I can't recommend Squarespace enough.
 And (shameless plug) I'd love to help you set it up and make it look pretty, too.

 If you have any questions about Squarespace, please feel free to send a note—I'd love to hear from you!